-- There are 27 commercial banks in Malaysia, of which 19 are foreign-owned, 18 Islamic banks and 11 investment banks.
-Islamic banking has a 28% market share with RM742bn of assets.
+- There are 27 commercial banks in Malaysia, of which 19 are foreign-owned, and 11 investment banks.
+There are also 16 Islamic banks.
+Islamic banking has a 35% market share with MYR628.22 billion of assets (Sept 2017).

 - Malaysia has an offshore financial centre in Labuan.

 - Malaysia's foreign exchange market has an average daily turnover of USD8 billion, accounting for 0.1% of global turnover (Bank for International Settlements triennial global survey 2016).

 - Malaysia has one of the most developed debt markets in the region, with both government and corporate bonds available.
 It has the largest sukuk market in the region.
 Non-residents are allowed to issue foreign-currency denominated sukuk and bonds.
 Outstanding local currency bonds totalled MYR1.286 trillion at the end of 2017.

 - The banking industry is regulated by the central bank Bank Negara Malaysia.
 Regulations are in line with international standards.
 Foreign exchange controls are governed by the Controller of Foreign Exchange, who is also the Governor of Bank Negara Malaysia.

 - The corporate income tax rate is 24%.
 Resident small and medium companies (subject to meeting certain conditions) are subject to tax on a progressive or slab rate i.e.18% on the first MYR500,000 whilst the balance at 24%.

 - Both resident and non-resident companies are taxed on their Malaysian-sourced income.